TancrediZini/SoapySDR-SoapyRemote/README.md

 ## SoapyRemote installation

-To install SoapyRemote on the server I followed the building instruction on the [Remote support for Soapy SDR](https://github.com/pothosware/SoapyRemote/wiki) <a href="https://github.com/pothosware/SoapyRemote" target="_blank"> Soapy Wiki </a> page on GitHub.
+To install SoapyRemote on the server I followed the building instruction on the [Remote support for Soapy SDR](https://github.com/pothosware/SoapyRemote/wiki) page on GitHub.

 ### This is the output of the `SoapySDRUtil --info` command on the server